Carb counting; Carbohydrate-controlled diet; Diabetic diet; Diabetes-counting carbohydrate

 The food label will say what 1 serving size is and how many servings are in the package.
-If a bag of chips says that it contains 2 servings and you eat the entire bag, then you will need to multiply the label information by 2.
+If a bag of chips says that it contains 2 servings and you eat the entire bag, then you will need to multiply the label information by 2 to know how much of the nutrients you have eaten.
 For example, let's say the label on a bag of chips states that it contains 2 servings, and 1 serving of chips provides 11 grams of carbohydrate.
 If you eat the entire bag of chips, you have eaten 22 grams of carbohydrates.

-Sometimes the label will list sugar, starch, and fiber separately.
-The carbohydrate count for a food is the total of these.
-Use only this total number to count your carbs.
+The label will list sugar and fiber separately.
+The carbohydrate count for a food includes sugar and fiber plus the starch.
+The grams of starch are not explicitly indicated on the nutrition facts label.
+Use only the total number to count your carbs.